memo33/submenus-dll/README.md

 ## Features

 - enables submenu functionality: This DLL is a dependency for other submenu-compatible plugins.
-- adds submenus for Plazas, Green Spaces and Sports Grounds to the Parks menu
+- adds a number of standard submenus such as Plazas, Green Spaces, Sports.
 - fixes the game's duplicate menu icons bug that occurs when loading some plugins, such as the NAM, twice
 - implements Exemplar Patching functionality